dzluke/text-to-sound/readme.md

 ## Evaluation

+### Cluster evaluation

+Cluster evaluation can tell us whether our embedding is good or not, as well as the parameters we chose for dimensionality reduction, number of clusters, etc.

 We can use measures that evaluate the clustering of a space, such as Akaike information criterion (AIC) or Bayesian information criterion (BIC).
 Compute the intra-cluster distance (for each point in the cluster, the distance between the point and that cluster's centroid) and normalize by the inter-cluster distance ...?
 I'm not sure.
 You want this to equal 1: $|aic1 - aic2| - |AIC1 - AIC2|$